chriscoxe/ZZZKBot/README.md

 ## Plans

 I am not intending to support/maintain/develop ZZZKBot in future, although I haven't ruled it out either.
-See BUGS.txt.
+See BUGS.md.

 ## Some things to know about ZZZKBot